ramnathv/slidify/README.md

 ## Customize ##

 Slidify is designed to be modular and provides a high degree of customization for the more advanced user.
-It supports the following options, which can be passed to `slidify` either as a named list or as a `yaml` file.
+You can access the defaults using `slidifyDefaults()`.
+It is possible to override options by passing it to `slidify` as a named list or as a `yaml` file.

 ```text
 framework      : slide generation framework to use